NTIG-Uppsala/chat-web-app/README.md

 This project also uses Tailwind for styling.

+JavaScript is used for the chat server and some config files.

 ## Coding standard

 ESLint is used for linting and follows the rules set in [.eslintrc.json](.eslintrc.json)